3on/scrap.js/README.md

 # Download the front page as string
 wikipedia.get '/', (page) ->

-	# Get all the wiki pages using a regex
+	# Get all the wiki article links using a regex
 	urls = match.all(page, '<a href="(/wiki/[^:"]+)"')

 	# Request all the urls at once